 For me this was a people's race, a Flyers' race and a great experience.
 There was no need for a special moment – the whole thing was special.

-Instead of the usual set of photos, I've enbedded a slideshow featuring the Flyers at the 100th Boston Marathon, Click on the photo on the left to start it going.
+Instead of the usual set of photos, I've enbedded a slideshow featuring the Flyers at the 100th Boston Marathon, Click on the photo above to start it going.

 hat's about all the history I can write on this particular personal journey.
 But the journey is not over, not for you and not for me.
 If you are new to marathoning and you've heard that "Boston" is the ultimate accomplishment, then I say "Go for it!".
 I'm doing my part — a bit over a month ago I came back from nearly 8 years of being "retired" from marathon running and qualified for Boston for the 5th time.
 I'll be running the legendary race in April of 2013 at the age of 70.
 (See .)